OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 1. Open Visual Studio and from the Visual Studio menu bar, choose  **Create a new project**.

-2. Using the search box, enter **Add-ins**.
-Then choose the type of add-in project you want to create.
+2. Using the search box, enter **Add-ins**, then choose the type of add-in project you want to create.

 3. Name the project, and then choose **OK**.